Visual Localization Under Appearance Change: Filtering Approaches: Introduction

-\section{INTRODUCTION}
+\section{Introduction}

 To carry out higher level tasks such as planning and navigation, a robot needs to maintain, at all times, an accurate estimate of its position and orientation with respect to the environment.
 When the robot uses an existing map to infer its 6 degree of freedom (DoF) pose, the problem is termed \textit{localization}.
 In the case when the map information is appearance (images) associated with different parts of the map, the problem is that of \textit{visual localization} (VL).
-Image based localization methods normally assume that the appearance remains unchanged from when the map is generated to the present time when the robot needs to localize itself.
+Image-based localization methods normally assume that the appearance remains unchanged from when the map is generated to the present time when the robot needs to localize itself.
 However, as the operational time span of the robot increases, the appearance of the environment inevitably changes.
-This poses a great challenge for visual localization methods as the underlying assumption of static appearance is violated due to either changes in seasons, weather conditions, and times of the day or a combination of all these.
+This poses a great challenge for visual localization methods as the underlying assumption of static appearance is violated due to continual changes of environment, e.g., weather condition, time of day, construction sites, updating of fa\c{c}ades and billboards, etc.

+One approach towards dealing with appearance change is to observe as many variations as possible of each location and carry a representation that can model them \cite{churchill2013experience,doan2019scalable}.
+However, the bottleneck in this case is the significant amount of time needed to capture sufficient naturally occurring appearance variations.
+For example, recent benchmarks \cite{sattler2018benchmarking,apolloscape,OxfordRobotCar} have taken years to collect data with sufficient natural appearance variations.